New York State Law

 exceeds fifty thousand dollars.

-Criminal possession of stolen property in the second degree is a class C felony.
+Criminal possession of stolen property in the second degree

 S 165.54 Criminal possession of stolen property in the first degree.